 Practicing energy efficiency is the safest and most reliable way to stay warm during the winter.
-Here’s what we recommend at CUB:

 - Keep your home at a steady, safe temperature (about 68-70 degrees).
 Blasting the heat can be bad for your furnace and your heating bills, but going too low is dangerous to your health.
 The U.S. Department of Energy recommends keeping your thermostat at about 68 degrees when you’re home and awake, and lowering it when you’re leaving the house or going to sleep.
 Don’t ever set it below 55 degrees–that risks freezing your pipes.

 - Don’t overwork your heating system.
 Clean your radiators, air returns, vents and make sure your furniture isn’t blocking any sources of heat.
 Close blinds as an extra layer of protection against icy night winds.
 But open them during the day so sunlight can help heat and light your home.

 - Circulate the heat with the help of a ceiling fan.
 (In the winter, run the fan clockwise.)
 Make sure to turn the fan off when you leave.